chempananickal/Tumor_Classifier/README.md

 ---

-## 14. Citation:
+## 15. Citation:
-Hi, I don't expect anyone to read this far or find this thing useful, but if you do, and you want to build on this repository, please cite the dataset.
-I couldn't have done this without it.
+Hi, I don't expect anyone to read this far or find this thing useful, but if you do, and you want to build on this repository, please cite the dataset and the open source tools in environment.yml.
+I couldn't have done this without them.
 And if you insist on citing this repo too, here's a BibTeX entry:
 ```
 @misc{hvu_tumor_visualizer,
 	title  = {HVU Tumor Visualizer: Brain MRI Tumor Classification + Grad-CAM as a Streamlit App},
-	author = {Rubin James},
+	author = "Rubin James",
-	year   = {2025},
+	year   = "2025",
+	month  = "9",
 	note   = {https://github.com/chempananickal/Tumor_Classifier}
 }
 ```

 ---

-## 15. AI Disclosure
+## 16. AI Disclosure

 GitHub Copilot (GPT 5) has been used in the creation of this project.
 All information available to GitHub Copilot during Agent Mode is available under .github/copilot-instructions.md.